 Defense Intelligence Agency employee arrested for allegedly leaking classified information to reporters

-A U.S. Defense Intelligence Agency employee was arrested Wednesday on federal charges that he leaked classified national defense information to two journalists – one of whom he was romantically involved with.
+A U.S. Defense Intelligence Agency employee was arrested Wednesday on federal charges that he leaked classified national defense information to two journalists – one of them romantically involved with him.

-Henry Kyle Frese, 30, is a counter-terrorism analyst who held a top-secret clearance at the DIA.
-He began working there as a contractor in January 2017 before moving to fulltime.
+Henry Kyle Frese, 30, a counter-terrorism analyst who held a top-secret clearance at the DIA, had started there as a contractor in January 2017 before working at the agency full time.

 Between April and May 2018, Frese allegedly accessed classified intelligence reports – some of which were unrelated to his job duties – and leaked secret information regarding a foreign country’s weapons system to a reporter, according to court documents.

-The documents accuse Frese of being romantically involved with one of the reporters to whom he is accused of leaking information.
+The documents accused Frese of being romantically involved with one of the reporters to whom he allegedly leaked information.

-A criminal indictment says that the reporter wrote at least eight articles from five compromised intelligence reports leaked by Frese.
-It says Frese re-tweeted a link to one of the articles that used the information he had allegedly provided.
+A criminal indictment said the reporter wrote at least eight articles from five compromised intelligence reports leaked by Frese.
+It said Frese re-tweeted a link to one of the articles that used the information he allegedly had provided.

 HOUSE DEM HIMES CONDEMNS INTELLIGENCE COMMUNITY LEAKS IN WAKE OF CNN STORY ABOUT SPY IN RUSSIA